johertrich/simple_torch_NFFT/readme.md

-# Very simple but vectorized torch implementation of the NFFT
+# Simple PyTorch Implementation of the NFFT

 This repository contains a very simple implementation of the non-equispaced fast Fourier transform (NFFT) implemented directly in PyTorch for arbitrary dimensions.
-It runs on a GPU, supports autograd and batching.
+It runs on a GPU, supports autograd (wrt both, function values and basis points) and allows batching.
-In contrast to other NFFT libraries there are almost no precomputations.
-Only the Fourier coefficients of the window functions are computed during initialization of the NFFT object.

-## Comments towards the State of Implementation

-- so far only autograd wrt f/f_hat not wrt basis points
-- There is an issue with torch.compile if one creates two NFFT objects for different dimensions.
-Then the compile of the second one fails...

 ## Requirements